Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents

 \subsection{Background}

 \textbf{LLM generative inference.} When processing an input request, LLM inference consists of two phases: \textit{prefill} and \textit{decoding}.
-The prefill phase processes the entire request to compute the KV cache (Key-Value cache, which stores the attention keys and values for each layer to avoid redundant computation) and generates the initial response token in a single step.
+The prefill phase processes the entire request to compute the KV cache (Key-Value cache, which stores the attention keys and values for each transformer layer to avoid redundant computation) and generates the initial response token in a single step.
 The decoding phase then utilizes the prior contexts or KV cache to generate subsequent tokens one at a time.
 These phases have distinct resource utilization patterns: prefill is compute-bound, while decoding is memory I/O-bound.
-Conventional LLM inference engines place both phases on the same GPU group despite their different computational characteristics to maximize resource utilization.
+Conventional LLM inference systems place both phases on the same GPU group despite their different computational characteristics to maximize resource utilization.
 While we acknowledge that some recent works propose to disaggregate prefill and decode stages on separate GPUs~\citep{patel2023splitwise,zhong2024distserve}, the modeling of the p/d-disaggregation is considered analogous to our work.

-\textbf{Inference and serving goal.} Two critical metrics evaluate LLM serving performance: throughput and inference latency.
+\textbf{Inference goal.} Two critical metrics evaluate LLM inference performance: throughput and inference latency.
 Throughput measures the token generation rate within a given timeframe.
-Inference latency represents the time required to complete a request from start to finish.
-There are various latency metrics, such as TTFT (time to first token, measuring prefill latency) and TBT (time between token, measuring decoding latency).
-We evaluate latency performance using service level objective (SLO) attainment, which measures the percentage (e.g., 99\%) of requests fulfilled within a predefined timeframe.
-For online serving, the objective is to optimize for throughput under latency SLO constraints.
-For offline inference or batch inference, the objective is to optimize batch throughput.
-In a production cloud system, we observe that from a major cloud service provider that batch or offline inference dominates a major capacity in all workloads, making optimizing for throughput a first order concern.
+Inference latency represents the time required to complete a request from start to finish; common latency metrics include TTFT (time to first token, measuring prefill latency) and TBT (time between tokens, measuring decoding latency).